 Originally from the Eastern Townships, Sue also spent portions of her youth in Kingston, Jamaica before settling with her family in the west end of Montreal.
 She married her husband (David) in 1975 at St. Phillip’s Anglican Church in that city and then they moved to Ottawa in 1979.
 Their son (Eryk) was born in 1982 and was followed five years later by their daughter (Tracy).
-Sue is now the proud Grandma of Carson and Peyton.
+Sue is now the proud Grandma of Carson, Peyton and Marley.

 Before starting her () career as an Office Administrator with the Anglican Diocese of Ottawa, Sue spent five years with Dominion Textiles Quality Control Department in Montreal, chaired the Anxiety and Panic Disorder Support Group at the Royal Ottawa Hospital, worked as a teacher’s assistant at W.E.
 Gowling Public School and was office manager for a small tech firm.
 God truly uses all things for the good of those who love Him.
 Sue has a big heart for serving any and all who require an empathetic ear.
 She can be reached at 613-224-7178 or by email at .

 (all Julian of Norwich parishioners are involved in the ministry of the church in some way)

 - Laura Dallas, Robin McKay, Sue Davies: Members of the Julian of Norwich / Diocese of Ottawa Redevelopment Steering Committee (JUDO)